Privacy and data protection policy

 We are entitled to use your Personal Data in the above manner because:

-• The use of your Personal Data as described is necessary for our legitimate business interests.
-This means that the reason that we are processing information is because there is a legitimate interest for IWiM to process your information to help us achieve our commitment to advancing women in the mining sector.
+- The use of your Personal Data as described is necessary for our legitimate business interests.
+This means that the reason that we are processing information is because there is a legitimate interest for IWIM to process your information to help us achieve IWIM’s purpose.
 Examples of where we have a legitimate interest to process your Personal Data include:

-• where you have opted to receive electronic marketing information so that you receive information that may be useful to you.
-You may opt out of this as set out in the “Electronic Marketing Communications” section set out below;
+- where you have opted to receive electronic information so that you receive our newsletter that may be useful to you.
+You may opt out of this as set out in the “Electronic Communications” section below; and

-• We have legal and regulatory obligations that we have to discharge; or
+- We have legal and regulatory obligations that we have to discharge;

-• We may need to in order to establish, exercise or defend our legal rights or for the purpose of legal proceedings.
+- We may need to in order to establish, exercise or defend our legal rights or for the purpose of legal proceedings; or

-• With third party agents or contractors (for example, the providers of our electronic data storage services or mass emailing services) for the purposes of providing services to us: these third parties will be subject to confidentiality requirements and they will only use your Personal Data as described in this privacy notice; and
+- With third party agents or contractors that we select to carry out some functions on our behalf (for example, the providers of our electronic data storage services or mass emailing services) for the purposes of providing services to us.
+They include:

 In other circumstances the law may permit us to otherwise transfer your Personal Data outside the EEA.
 In all cases, however, we will ensure that any transfer of your Personal Data is compliant with data protection law.